dclong/blog/misc/content/2020/09/tips-on-pre-commit.markdown

 **

-It is suggested that you leverage CICD tools (e.g., GitHub Actions) more instead of Git Hooks which happens locally.
+It is suggested that you leverage CICD tools (e.g., GitHub Actions) instead of Git Hooks which happens locally.
 However,
 Git hooks can be useful for simple and fast local code formatting.